Better Me

 You don’t need to be numbed ahead of time for the small, quick treatment.
 “It feels like a rubber band hitting the skin,” Dr. Tournas said.
 Your skin might look dark purple or inflamed immediately after the treatment, but physically you can go right back to work or your normal activities.
 And within a day or two, the discoloration and inflammation usually subside.

-Most people need a small series of laser treatments.
+Most people need a small series of the intense, pulsed light laser treatments.
 While broken blood vessels usually can’t be eliminated 100 percent, they can be significantly reduced.
 “Most people are pretty happy with the cosmetic outcome,” Dr. Tournas said.
 “The laser is not a magic eraser, but it works really, really well.”

 In some cases, people with thicker, more porous skin will have a groove or channel where the blood vessel used to occupy space.
 But most people find the small groove is preferable to the red appearance of the broken blood vessels.
 Your dermatologist or vein specialist can talk to you about the likelihood of developing these grooves.